Why financial wellbeing is a business performance issue

 Find out what's meant by fair pay, what pay information UK employers must disclose by law and the opportunities pay narratives bring

-Explore our stances on low pay and financial wellbeing, executive pay and gender equality at work in more detail, along with actions for government and recommendations for employers.
+Explore our stances on low pay and financial wellbeing and executive pay in more detail, along with actions for government and recommendations for employers.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.